Agricultural & Business Relief - Beyond the Basics

 - The Estate of Thomas Gill, the farmhouse and the agricultural licence

-- The risk of a Larke v Nugus statement request, evidence of AR/ BR verification and planning at the will drafting stage
+- The risk of a Larke v Nugus statement request, evidence of AR/BR verification and planning at the will drafting stage - all wills to be updated post 30 October 2024

 - The role of farm accounts as evidence - post Ham v Bell for AR/BR maximisation and importance of quality for IHT 400

-- The availability of IHT reliefs for the stud and other ‘non-agricultural’ equine activities
+- The availability of AR for the stud and BR for other ‘non-agricultural’ equine activities - considering the interaction

 - Techniques in completing the agricultural and equine elements of the IHT 400 to strengthen AR and BR claims with evidence and case history